 It took 57 years and a dozen farm bills for organic to get a place in the nearly 1,000-page legislation that defines contemporary American agricultural policy.

-Organic became an official part of the Farm Bill with the inclusion of the Organic Foods Production Act in the Food, Agriculture, Conservation & Trade Act of 1990.
+Organic became an official part of the Farm Bill with the inclusion of the Organic Foods Production Act in the Food, Agriculture, Conservation and Trade Act of 1990.
 Since that time, the organic industry has flourished under the standards and regulation established by the Farm Bill, and the Farm Bill has become increasingly critical for the continued advancement of organic agriculture in this country.

 “The Farm Bill is where lawmakers set long-term strategic farm policy for the United States, and, as we say, you’re either at the table or you’re on the table.
 You don’t get to stand on the sidelines,” says Laura Batcha, CEO and Executive Director of the Organic Trade Association.
 “A host of programs support organic and the organic market.
-Fundamental data collection, risk management for organic farmers, resources to uphold the National Organic Program at USDA are just a few examples of why the Farm Bill is important to organic.”
+Fundamental data collection, risk management for organic farmers, and resources to uphold the National Organic Program at USDA are just a few examples of why the Farm Bill is important to organic.”

 Today’s Farm Bill is massive.
-It is a far cry from the first farm bill in 1933—the Agricultural Adjustment Act—that was prompted by a pair of economic catastrophes for all Americans, and particularly for America’s farmers: the Great Depression into which the country was plunged after the stock market crash of 1929, and the Dust Bowl, which began in 1931 and hung on for eight long years, driving some 3.5 million people off their farms.
+It is a far cry from the first farm bill in 1933--the Agricultural Adjustment Act--that was prompted by a pair of economic catastrophes for all Americans, and particularly for America’s farmers: the Great Depression into which the country was plunged after the stock market crash of 1929, and the Dust Bowl, which began in 1931 and hung on for eight long years, driving some 3.5 million people off their farms.
 The goal of the 54-page bill in 1933 was to boost farm income and encourage conservation by paying farmers not to plant some of their land, and by enabling them to take out loans from the government, using their crops as the collateral.

 In 1938, Congress mandated that legislators update the farm bill every five years, solidifying the law into more permanent legislation.
-Congress has not always been able to stick to the five-year schedule—in fact, the farm bill has not been completed on time since 1990—but lawmakers have crafted 16 farm bills since that first one, and the legislation has expanded in scope with every new version.
+Congress has not always been able to stick to the five-year schedule – in fact, the farm bill has not been completed on time since 1990 -- but lawmakers have crafted 16 farm bills since that first one, and the legislation has expanded in scope with every new version.
 The bill now is considered an “omnibus” piece of legislation that sets and authorizes farm and nutrition programs and policy.
 It has 12 separate titles and contains nearly half a trillion dollars in spending.

 The farm bill has become the constant defining force in the U.S. agriculture and food sectors, and a high-priority lobbying issue for national farm groups, commodity associations, state organizations, nutrition and public health officials, conservation groups … and for the organic community.